yaapc/php_comp/README.md

 ### MAIN TODOs:
   * Minor todo's scattered and labeled in the code.
-  * :red_circle: Link the paramters symbols to thier function symbol.
+  * :heavy_check_mark: Link the paramters symbols to thier function symbol.
-  * :red_circle: Link the data members and methods to thier class symbol.
+  * :heavy_check_mark: Link the data members and methods to thier class symbol.

 ### Type Checking TODOs:
   * Grammers doesn't support declarations of "const" variables.